 Opportunity to Request a Hearing

 The CSEA and the parties may request a hearing on the proposed order.
-If the CSEA does not request a hearing and if neither party requests a hearing by completing and mailing the Request for Hearing form to the CSEA, the CSEA may send the proposed order to the OCSH to be signed, or the CSEA may sign the proposed order.
+If the CSEA does not request a hearing and if neither party requests a hearing by completing and mailing the Request for Hearing form to the CSEA, the CSEA may then sign the proposed order and file it with the family court, making it a final order.
 This type of administrative order is called an uncontested order.
+(Or, the CSEA may send the proposed order to the OCSH to be signed.
 If the CSEA sends the order to the OCSH for signature, an OCSH Hearing Officer reviews the order and signs it as a final order if appropriate.
-The review involves making sure the parties were properly noticed and served, and that the proposed order is legally correct.
+The review involves making sure the parties were properly noticed and served, and that the proposed order is legally correct.)

 If a party does object to the child support order or action proposed by the CSEA, he or she is instructed to complete and mail the Request for Hearing form back to the CSEA within a specified time.
 Upon its receipt of the Request for Hearing CSEA enters the request into its computer (KEIKI), a hearing date is assigned, and Hearing Notices are mailed to the parties.

 The Administrative Hearing

 Parties can represent themselves, hire an attorney to represent them, or have a relative or friend represent them at a hearing.
 To inquire about low or no cost legal help, you may contact the Legal Aid Society of Hawaiʻi at 536-4302, or Volunteer Legal Services Hawaiʻi at 528-7056.
 For assistance in selecting an attorney to represent you, the Hawaiʻi Lawyer Referral and Information Service is available at 537-9140.